3MVRD: Multimodal Multi-task Multi-teacher Visually-Rich Form Document Understanding: Introduction

-Our contributions can be summarised as follows: 1) We present a groundbreaking multimodal, multi-task, multi-teacher joint-grained knowledge distillation model designed explicitly to understand visually-rich form documents.
-2) The proposed model outperforms across publicly available form document datasets.
-3) To the best of our knowledge, this research marks the first in adopting multi-task knowledge distillation, focusing on incorporating multimodal form document components.
+Our contributions are summarised as follows: 1) We present a groundbreaking multimodal, multi-task, multi-teacher joint-grained knowledge distillation model designed explicitly to understand visually-rich form documents.
+2) Our model outperforms publicly available form document datasets.
+3) This research marks the first in adopting multi-task knowledge distillation, focusing on incorporating multimodal form document components.